sarahmsry/weather-app/README.md

 # weather-app
-Weather app using vanilla js and OpenWeatherApp
+Weather app using vanilla js and OpenWeatherApp API